 Basil.
-Fresh basil adds so much flavor to pesto sauce, but doesn't take over the earthy flavors of the asparagus.
+Fresh basil leaves add a ton of flavor to pesto sauce and it doesn't take over the earthy flavors of the asparagus.
 If you don't like to use basil, it can be left out.

 Sunflower Seeds.
 Pesto is usually made with pine nuts which have become very expensive.
-You can use them in this recipe in place of sunflower seeds and you can also use walnuts.
+You can use them in this recipe in place of sunflower seeds and you can also use walnuts or pistachio nuts

-Freeze it for up to six months in a freezer container or place it into an ice cube tray for individual-sized portions.
-Once the pesto is frozen solid remove it from the ice cube tray and store it in a bag.
+Asparagus pesto can be frozen for up to six months in a freezer container or placed into an ice cube tray for individual-sized portions.
+Once the pesto is frozen solid in individual portions, remove it from the ice cube tray and store it in a bag.

 Change up the seeds and use an equal amount of chopped walnuts, almonds, or cashews.

-Add ¼ cup of sun-dried tomatoes to the food processor with the asparagus.
+Sun-dried tomato and asparagus pesto - Add a ¼ cup of sun-dried tomatoes to the food processor with the asparagus.